Tapatalk

 This macro inserts on execution the HTML entity • into the active file on having case-insensitive the file extension html or htm or xhtml and the bullet character into all other files.
 There is assigned the chord Alt+Shift+V B for this macro.

-There is also a macro with name Right arrow contains the following code:
+There is another a macro with name Right arrow with the following code:

 Code: Select all